Install & setup

 or print the cache directory path with CLI

-lamin cache get
+!lamin cache get

-It can be configured using the settings
+It can be also configured via

 lamin cache set some/path/to/cache